xrstf/rudi/cmd/rudi/cmd/help/help.md

 ## Help

 Help is available by using `help` as the first argument to Rudi.
-This can be followed by a topic, like `help if`.
+This can be followed by a topic, like `help language` or a function name, like `help map`.